What is cold agglutinin disease?

 Blood smear:

-evaluates the shape, size, colour, and arrangement of red blood cells as well as looks at your white blood cells and platelets
+evaluates the shape, size, color, and arrangement of red blood cells as well as looks at your white blood cells and platelets

 It’s important to pay close attention to how you are feeling and be in regular contact with your doctor.
 It’s also a good idea to keep track of your blood test results so you and your doctor have a better understanding of how CAD is affecting you.